Direkt zum Inhalt springen

 Petra Schorat-Waly

-Students with hearing impairments may be eligible for compensation for disadvantages.
-More information can be found at: https://www.hwg-lu.de/studium/barrierefrei.
+Students with a hearing impairment may be entitled to compensation for disadvantages.
+You can find more information at: https://www.hwg-lu.de/studium/barrierefrei.

-This does not apply to foreign students or non-native German speakers due to language comprehension impairment!
+This does not apply to foreign students or non-native German speakers due to impaired language comprehension!

 The number of students affected by hearing impairments is higher than generally assumed.
-In 2011 (Schulze et al. 2013), a study was conducted at the Universities of Oldenburg, Groningen, and Utrecht University of Applied Sciences to investigate how many students suffer from hearing loss, ringing in the ears or tinnitus, and/or noise hypersensitivity.
-The study found that more than 25% of the students at all three universities were affected by an impairment in hearing.
-Most students (about16%) suffered from noise hypersensitivity.
-Pure hearing loss affected about 4% of the students.
-The question of the resilience of the data collected cannot be answered unequivocally.
-On the one hand, biases cannot be excluded due to the rather low response rates (13% in total), but on the other hand, the results are similar to the findings of other statistical analyses (Pilgrimm et al. 2000; Shield 2006; Streppel et al. 2006 cited in Schulze et al. 2013, p.
+In 2011 (Schulze et al. 2013), a study was carried out at the universities of Oldenburg, Groningen and Utrecht University of Applied Sciences to investigate how many students suffer from hearing loss, ringing in the ears or tinnitus and/or noise hypersensitivity.
+The study revealed that more than 25% of students at all three universities were affected by hearing impairment.
+Most students (approx. 16%) suffered from noise hypersensitivity.
+Around 4% of students were affected by pure hearing loss.
+The question of the reliability of the data collected cannot be answered unequivocally.
+On the one hand, distortions cannot be ruled out due to the relatively low response rate (13% in total), but on the other hand, the results are similar to the findings of other statistical analyses (Pilgrimm et al. 2000; Shield 2006; Streppel et al. 2006 cited in Schulze et al. 2013, p.
 96).
-The authors of the study explain deviations from other known surveys, such as the Social Survey of the German Student Union, with the different survey methods in the questionnaires.
+The authors of the study explain deviations from other known surveys such as the Social Survey of the German Student Union with the different survey methods used in the questionnaires.

-Various studies show that speech intelligibility of second language learners (non-native speakers) decreases significantly in the presence of ambient noise (Gath & Keith 1978; Buus et al. 1986; Takata & Nabalek 1990; Hojan et al. 1997; Mayo et al. 1997 cited in Lazarus et al. 2007, p.
+Various studies have shown that the speech intelligibility of second language learners (non-native speakers) decreases considerably in the presence of ambient noise (Gath & Keith 1978; Buus et al. 1986; Takata & Nabalek 1990; Hojan et al. 1997; Mayo et al. 1997 cited in Lazarus et al. 2007, p.
 220 f.).
 According to a study by Gath and Keith (1978 cited in Lazarus et al. 1997, p.
-219 f.), the speech intelligibility loss of foreign students is 20-40%.
-In addition, non-native speakers have considerable difficulty processing contextual information content under noise because key words relevant to them cannot be identified (Florentine 1985 cited in Lazarus et al. (1997, p.
+219 f.), the language comprehension loss of foreign students is 20-40%.
+In addition, non-native speakers have considerable difficulty processing contextual information in background noise, as they are unable to recognize relevant key words (Florentine 1985 cited by Lazarus et al. (1997, p.
 220 f.).
-8% of all respondents in the 2014/15 study entry survey stated that their native language was not German.
-In the overall view, it becomes clear that students with an impairment in language comprehension are dependent on silence in order to understand what is being said.
+8% of all respondents in the 2014/15 survey of first-year students stated that their native language was not German.
+Overall, it is clear that students with an impairment in language comprehension are dependent on silence in order to understand what is being said.

 What should be taken into account when designing courses?

-The classic teaching and learning situation has changed with the Bologna Reform and the accompanying demand for a change "from teaching to learning".
-Instead of classical lectures, teaching methods such as research-based, problem-based or project-oriented learning in groups or teams are taking center stage.
-In these teaching methods, however, different conditions and forms of communication prevail than in classical lectures (Corleis 2012).
-Often, the active participation of students and/or work in small or murmur groups is required.
-In these types of events, the likelihood of quiet noise potentially increases, and with it the risk for students with impairments in speech comprehension: they cannot participate fully in the event.
-When students work autonomously in small groups, opportunities for them to work in quiet areas (e.g., group study rooms) should be available.
+The traditional teaching and learning situation has changed with the Bologna reform and the associated change "from teaching to learning".
+Instead of traditional lectures, teaching methods such as research-based, problem-based or project-oriented learning in groups or teams are taking center stage.
+However, these teaching methods are based on different conditions and forms of communication than traditional lectures (Corleis 2012).
+Students are often required to actively participate and/or work in small or mumble groups.
+In these types of events, the likelihood of low-level noise potentially increases and with it the risk for students with speech comprehension impairments: they cannot participate fully in the event.
+If students work autonomously in small groups, they should be provided with opportunities to work in quiet areas (e.g. group study rooms).

-(University) lecturers may also experience hearing problems due to noise.
-If you have any questions about this and/or require assistance, please contact the occupational health management team.
+(University) teachers can also experience hearing problems due to noise.
+If you have any questions about this and/or require assistance, please contact the Occupational Health Management team.

 Literature